encode/django-vanilla-views/docs/migration/model-views.md

 ---

 The behavior has been **refactored to use less magical behavior**.
 In the regular Django implementation, if neither `model` or `form_class` is specified on the view, then `get_form_class()` will fallback to attempting to automatically generate a form class based on either the object currently being operated on, or failing that to generate a form class by calling `get_queryset` and determining a default model form class from that.
+Failing both of those it'll raise a configuration error.

 In `django-vanilla-views`, if neither the `model` or `form_class` is specified, it'll raise a configuration error.
 If you need any more complex behavior that that, you should override `get_form_class()`.